OnlyOneCookie/Game-Configurations/csgo.md

 ## Changelog
 Version | Description
 --- | ---
+1.2.1 | Fixed the own language file so that CSGO can read it well.</br>Removed the previous UI due to the Panorama is live now.
-1.2.0 | Added all configurations and tweaks (Previous UI and Panorama UI) 1.1.2 | Reseted the in-game sensitivity from 0.8 to 1.0 due to I'm not feeling well with the lower sensitivity.</br>Removed the *-panorama* in the launch options.
+1.2.0 | Added all configurations and tweaks (Previous UI and Panorama UI).
+1.1.2 | Reseted the in-game sensitivity from 0.8 to 1.0 due to I'm not feeling well with the lower sensitivity.</br>Removed the *-panorama* in the launch options.
 1.1.1 | Updated in-game sensitivity from 1.0 to 0.8 due to I changed my mouse polling rate from 125Hz to 500Hz.
 1.1.0 | Sound fix which was caused by the new Panorama UI and some minor visual experience fix.